 After death, the corpse of a Mlabri is placed in the treetops to be devoured by birds.

-The Mlabri religion is one of primitive polytheism.
+The Mlabri religion is one of polytheism.
 They believe evil spirits inhabit trees, and fear rainbows, which they believe are monsters who devour human flesh.

 There has never been a known Christian among the Mlabri in either Laos or Thailand.
 Eugene and Mary Long, missionaries with New Tribes Mission, have worked selflessly among the Mlabri for more than 20 years in Thailand.
 Even though they are deeply loved by the Mlabri, none have yet made a decision to follow Christ.

 * Scripture Prayers for the Mlabri in Laos.